Zirl A. Palmer: Career

+Bombing and retirement

-He opened a second store in 1966 on Georgetown Street, which was the site of the September 4, 1968, KKK bombing.
+Palmer opened a second store in 1966 on Georgetown Street, which was the site of the September 4, 1968, KKK bombing.
 The store was destroyed and damaged three others in the West End Plaza.
 Eight people were injured.
 Palmer, his wife, and four-year-old daughter, Andrea, were hospitalized after being trapped under the rubble for hours.

-In 1970, Klansman Phillip J. Campbell of New Albany, Ind. was convicted of this crime after a 90-minute deliberation by an all-white all-male jury and sentenced to 21 years in prison.
+In 1970, Klansman Phillip J. Campbell of New Albany, Indiana, was convicted of this crime after a 90-minute deliberation by an all-white, all-male jury and sentenced to 21 years in prison.
+He also pleaded guilty to a car bombing in Louisville, Kentucky.
 Following the bombing, he is quoted as saying that to protect his family, he retired and sold his businesses.

-He continued his involvement in the community, including the UK Board of Trustees (1972–1979) to which he was appointed by Governor Wendell Ford.
+Palmer continued his involvement in the community, including the UK Board of Trustees (1972–1979) to which he was appointed by Governor Wendell Ford.
 His Fifth and Race building is now the property of city government, which once considered razing the building.
 However, activists and historic preservationists have fought to allocate funds to preserve the building.
-An effort is underway to have the building on the National Register of Historic Places.
+An effort is underway to place the building on the National Register of Historic Places.

+Personal life and death

+Palmer was married to Marian Elspy Sidney of Cartersville, Georgia.
+Both Palmer and his wife were veterans of World War II.
+He achieved the U.S. Army rank of Technician 5.

-Dr. Palmer and his wife are both buried in Camp Nelson National Cemetery, Nicholasville, KY, Section H Site 513.
+Palmer and his wife are both buried in Camp Nelson National Cemetery, Nicholasville, KY, Section H Site 513.

+Legacy

-In October 2022, Palmer was honored by being included in a mural, Standing Tall and Proud, on the Tazewell County Courthouse in Tazewell VA.
+In October 2022, Palmer was honored by being included in a mural, Standing Tall and Proud, on the Tazewell County Courthouse in Tazewell, Virginia.
 Artist Ellen Elmes depicts eleven African Americans with ties to this Appalachian region.
 Among them are a representative coal miner and Lethia Cousins Fleming, a suffragist and teacher.
-The public art was inspired by a Nov.
-2020 advisory referendum which approved not relocating a Confederate statute by a 7-1 margin.
+The public art was inspired by a November 2020 advisory referendum which approved not relocating a Confederate statute by a 7–1 margin.

-In February 2023, an agreement with the city of Lexington, the United Way of the Bluegrass agreed to take over the property.
-The organization will turn it into a neighborhood resource center.
+In February 2023, an agreement with the city of Lexington, the United Way of the Bluegrass agreed to take over Palmer's first pharmacy property.
+The Marksbury Family WayPoint Center opened in May 2024.
+The centers are a United Way program which offer a one-stop shop of social services supported by a coalition of agencies to families in need of assistance.

+A new road near Shropshire and Fifth Street was named in Palmer's honor in fall 2022.
+Planned construction for the road are a new Head Start center as well as 10 affordable single-family homes and a five-unit apartment building.
+The Lexington Housing Authority will construct the homes and the city has funded the road.